spacetelescope/ins-jwst-community-software/tier2_standards/test_coverage.md

 We have summarized our requirements and recommendations for this tier 2 standard below:
 - We are requiring the following:
-  - We require at least some automated tests to exist for the code base and live in the software repository
+  - We require at least some automated tests exist for the code base and live in the software repository
   - We require that these tests cover the main functionality of the software at a minimum
   - We require some if not all of the tests are run in Continuous Integration (CI) builds
   - We will require a meeting where teams can describe/demonstrate their testing structure and explain why the level of testing is acceptable for their software